milesdwilliams15/milesdwilliams15.github.io/research.md

 **Technical**

-"Reporting Statistical Results in Text and in Graphs"</a>. with Ryan T. Moore and Russ Burnett. [[pdf]](https://oes.gsa.gov/assets/files/reporting-statistical-results.pdf)
+"Reporting Statistical Results in Text and in Graphs". with Ryan T. Moore and Russ Burnett. [[pdf]](https://oes.gsa.gov/assets/files/reporting-statistical-results.pdf)

 **Blogging**

-I occasionally have contributed to <a href="https://religioninpublic.blog/">Religion in Public</a>. <a href = "https://religioninpublic.blog/2021/01/21/white-conservative-religious-and-aid-skeptical/">In my latest contribution</a>, I discuss links between anti-immigrant attitudes among religious conservatives in the U.S. and support for foreign aid spending.
+I occasionally have contributed to <a href="https://religioninpublic.blog/">Religion in Public. <a href = "https://religioninpublic.blog/2021/01/21/white-conservative-religious-and-aid-skeptical/">In my latest contribution, I discuss links between anti-immigrant attitudes among religious conservatives in the U.S. and support for foreign aid spending.